IlmaIsmail/Day2-HCI/README.md

 # Day2-HCI

-  This project shows the basic construction of a calculator using Axure
+  This project shows the basic construction of a calculator using Axure.
+It shows the outputs of numerical buttons only

 # The calculator consists of: